-- Ask partners to be tested before sexual activity.
+- Asking partners to be tested before having sex

 The Limits of Condoms

-While condoms are effective in preventing the spread of some STDs, they are not perfect.
-Condoms are better at protecting against gonorrhea, chlamydia, HIV, and trichomoniasis.
-But they offer less protection against herpes, syphilis, and genital warts.
-These infections can spread through contact with skin lesions that are not covered by a condom.
-Finally, condoms offer virtually no protection against crabs and scabies.
+Condoms can prevent the spread of some STDs, but they aren't 100% effective.
+They are less effective at protecting against herpes, syphilis, and genital warts, since these STDs can be transmitted by contact with skin lesions that are not covered by a condom.
+Condoms also do not protect against crabs and scabies infestations.

 How to Tell Your Partner